MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/domains.md

     **screen**

 5. Click **Add**.

     {: .important}
-    When you add a domain using a starter pack, there’s no need to train or activate the domain for the first time.
-Both of these steps are done automatically.
+    There's no need to train or activate the domain after you add it.
+This has been done for you.
 However, from this point forward, things work as if you had created the domain manually: You can customize the domain as you see fit.
-If you subsequently make any changes, you’ll need to manually re-train the domain to create a new model version that reflects the changes.
+If you subsequently make any changes, you’ll need to re-train the domain to create a new model version that reflects the changes.
 And when ready, you’ll need to activate the new model version.

 ### Add a domain manually or using an import file